carnivorecookies/Clipit/TERMS_OF_SERVICE.md

 - **"You"**, **"you"**, **"Your"**, and **"your"** refer to the individual using Clipit.
 - **"License"** means the [GNU Affero General Public License](https://www.gnu.org/licenses/agpl/) as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-## Licensing

-Clipit is free software: you may redistribute and/or modify it under the terms of the License.
-You should have received a copy of the License along with Clipit; see the file [COPYING](COPYING).
-If not, see <https://www.gnu.org/licenses/agpl>.

 ## Third Parties

-By using Clipit, you agree to comply with Discord's [Terms of Service](https://discord.com/terms) and [Privacy Policy](https://discord.com/privacy).

-Clipit uses third-party Go packages.
-See the [go.mod](go.mod) and [go.sum](go.sum) files for full details.
-Any data handled by these packages is subject to their own policies, including, but not limited to, licensing, privacy policies, and terms of service.
+Clipit uses third-party Go packages (see [go.mod](go.mod) and [go.sum](go.sum)) and operates on the Discord platform.
+Use of these third-party services is subject to their respective terms, including, but not limited to, their licensing, privacy policies, and terms of service.
+Clipit itself does not control these services, but use of Clipit constitutes acceptance of their terms.

 ## Disclaimer